 When we measure the spectrum of a star, we determine the wavelength of each of its lines.
 If the star is not moving with respect to the Sun, then the wavelength corresponding to each element will be the same as those we measure in a laboratory here on Earth.
 But if stars are moving toward or away from us, we must consider the Doppler effect (see The Doppler Effect section).
 We should see all the spectral lines of moving stars shifted toward the red end of the spectrum if the star is moving away from us, or toward the blue (violet) end if it is moving toward us (Figure 17.10).
 The greater the shift, the faster the star is moving.
 Such motion, along the line of sight between the star and the observer, is called radial velocity and is usually measured in kilometers per second.

 William Huggins, pioneering yet again, in 1868 made the first radial velocity determination of a star.
 He observed the Doppler shift in one of the hydrogen lines in the spectrum of Sirius and found that this star is moving toward the solar system.
+(Better measurements now indicate that Sirius is actually moving away, but Huggins is still celebrated as a pioneer in making such measurements.)
 Today, radial velocity can be measured for any star bright enough for its spectrum to be observed.
 As we will see in The Stars: A Celestial Census, radial velocity measurements of double stars are crucial in deriving stellar masses.